 Soon more settlers came and Bishop became a town—and soon enough got more attention than it wanted.
-In the early 1900s, the plentiful, clean water from the local mountains attracted City of Los Angeles officials who were looking to provide for their quickly-growing and thirsty city.
-The complicated water rights and water wars that ensued both destroyed the Bishop and Owens Valley economy and ironically preserved much of the open landscapes of the Valley making Bishop a rural treasure.
+In the early 1900s, the plentiful, clean water from the local mountains attracted City of Los Angeles officials who were looking to provide for their quickly growing and thirsty city.
+The complicated water rights and water wars that ensued both destroyed the Bishop and Owens Valley economies and ironically preserved much of the open landscapes of the Valley making Bishop a rural treasure.

 Bishop is also home to the Bishop Paiute Tribe and the area was the original home to the indigenous Nuuwu and Neme people.
 Local petroglyphs are all that remain of these ancient ancestors of the Paiute Tribe.

 Bishop Area Chamber of Commerce & Visitors Bureau

 Bishop provides so much to make your vacation rewarding and memorable.
-Leave behind the urban sprawl, overcrowding and pollution and come enjoy pristine landscapes, adventure for days, and a small-town ambience.
+Leave behind the urban sprawl, overcrowding and pollution and come enjoy pristine landscapes, adventure for days, and a small-town ambiance.

 Whether you are in the area for just an hour, a day, or a week, stop by the Visitors Bureau on Main Street in the Bishop City Park to get tips and recommendations from our friendly and knowledgeable staff.